15 grammar rules it’s okay to break (Infographic)

 Never begin a sentence with a conjunction

 Break it because: the context is already established or you’re still going to include a subject, verb and object.
-E.g. “And that leads to me to my next point…”
+E.g. “And that leads me to my next point…”

 Never describe a single noun with a plural pronoun